NEW YORK (Reuters) - Chalk one up for the nationalists.

 He said the speech showed that Trump had a doctrine that was defined by more than tweets, with roots in the conservative philosophies of former U.S. President Ronald Reagan, France’s Charles de Gaulle, and Britain’s Margaret Thatcher.

-“It’s not a one-sided American nationalism, it’s a re-centering on sovereignty that’s really, really important,” Gingrich said.
+“It’s not a one-sided American nationalism, it’s a re-centring on sovereignty that’s really, really important,” Gingrich said.

 The speech, in which Trump threatened to “totally destroy” North Korea if attacked, divided Trump’s supporters and opponents.
 Ben Rhodes, an adviser to former Democratic President Barack Obama, said Trump was upending international order with threats of war and attacks on diplomacy.